Icyrockton/MegaVul/README.md

 ### License

-Vul4C is licensed under the MIT, as found in the [LICENSE](LICENSE) file.
+Vul4C is licensed under the GPL 3.0, as found in the [LICENSE](LICENSE) file.